Support in Alaska (2026)

 The court weighs the length of the marriage, the age and health of each party, the earning capacity and financial condition of each spouse, the conduct of the parties, the property division, the standard of living during the marriage, and the time and expense needed for the recipient to become self-supporting.

-Either party may petition for modification of child support or spousal maintenance by demonstrating a material change in circumstances.
+Alaska has a specific threshold for determining when a material change of circumstances exists for support modification purposes.
 Under Civil Rule 90.3(h), a change that results in a 15% or greater difference between the existing support amount and the amount that would be calculated under current circumstances creates a rebuttable presumption that a material change has occurred.
-Common grounds include significant changes in income, changes in custody arrangements, changes in the child’s needs, or changes in employment circumstances.
+This provides a concrete benchmark — unlike many states where “material change” is entirely subjective.

+Common grounds for modification include significant changes in income, changes in custody arrangements, changes in the child’s needs, or changes in employment circumstances.
 Spousal maintenance modification is governed by the same material change standard.
 Maintenance typically terminates upon the death of either party or the remarriage of the recipient.

 Enforcement